gitter-badger/CLOUD-ATLAS/README.md

 # COMMUNITY CHALLENGE

-If you have sparetime for coding the six pinned repositories on https://github.com/worldpeaceenginelabs/, i promise you get
+If you have sparetime to help coding the six pinned repositories on https://github.com/worldpeaceenginelabs/, i promise you get

 - A collective computer.